 How Expenses Change

 As a company's sales or revenues increase, some of the company's expenses will increase and some expenses will not change.
 For example, if a company sells a few additional products on which it pays a sales commission, the company's cost of goods sold will increase as will its commissions expense.
-On the other hand the salaried officers of the company and the company rent will not increase even a penny with the sale of a few more products.
+On the other hand, the salaried employees' pay and the company's rent will not increase even a penny with the sale of a few more products.
 To help improve the profits at a company, it is valuable to know how the expenses behave—will they increase when sales increase or will they stay at the present amount.
 The goal is to increase sales or revenues by an amount greater than the increase in expenses.
 Another approach is to decrease expenses by an amount greater than a related decrease in revenues.